IBM/xgboost-smote-detect-fraud/README.md

-# Fraud prediction using imbalanced data
+# Fraud prediction using skewed data

-> We will demonstrate the methodology to build predictive models on imbalanced data by selecting an example of fraudulent transactions in the financial institutions.
-This methodology can be applied to any domain to generate predictive system on imbalanced data.
+> We will demonstrate the methodology to build predictive models on highly skewed data by selecting an example of fraudulent transactions in the financial institutions.
+This methodology can be applied to any domain to generate predictive system on skewed datasets.

 > The data file in the `data` directory - `creditcard.csv` has been downloaded from https://www.kaggle.com/mlg-ulb/creditcardfraud/data .
 The data file used in this pattern is the subset of the original data downloaded from Kaggle where random samples of 20% observations has been extracted from the original data.